dotanuki-labs/android-oss-cves-research/README.md

 - Exploits runtime corruptions
 - etc

 ## Filtering meaningful CVEs

-From the `aggregated-results.json` file, we have a complete list of CVEs found.
-The first thing we need to realize is that not all CVEs we find there describe vulnerabilities that actually we are looking for.
-We need to go through them, learn about the impact and figure out if this is actually applicable to a Mobile application.
+From the `aggregated-results.json` file, we got a complete list of CVEs found.
+The first thing we need to realize is that not all CVEs we found actually represent the vulnerabilities that actually we are looking for.

+We need to go through them, learn about what they mean and figure out if this is actually something applicable to a Mobile application.

 After go the NIST website, I realized that the following CVEs don't matter can be ignored at all